 During the 80ʼs I earned a bachelorʼs degree in Geography from Humboldt State University.
 It was here where I ﬁrst learned the “art & science” of cartography.
 I brieﬂy worked as a cartographic drafter for Thomas Bros.
-Maps in Irvine, CA. In serious need of additional outdoor contact, I left Irvine for a seasonal park ranger position in Sonoma, CA. From here, my worklife dove tailed into a year-round position managing a camp in Wrightwood, CA where I had worked summers while in college.
+Maps in Irvine, CA. In serious need of additional outdoor contact, I left Irvine for a seasonal park ranger position in Sonoma, CA. From here, my worklife dove tailed into a year-round position managing a United Methodist camp in Wrightwood, CA where I had worked summers while in college.

 In the early 90ʼs, I became the camp manager of Sturtevantʼs Camp, a place where weʼd host user groups and do all that comes with maintaining a camp in the Big Santa Anita Canyon for 20 years.
 During these years, Iʼve continued on with my journey of exploring as many canyons as possible in the San Gabriel Mountains.
-The use of topographic maps and compass always play an important part both on and off trail.
+The use of topographic maps and compass always play an important part of navigating both on and off the trail.
 I love all kinds of maps!
 Many of these hikes are done cross country, which continues to be one of my favorite activities.